Project 2025: Law enforcement

 A DOJ reformed per Project 2025's recommendations would combat affirmative discrimination or anti-white racism, citing the Civil Rights Act of 1964.
 The plan also envisions making the FBI and DOJ more directly accountable to the president and expanding eligibility for the federal death penalty.
 PBS News Hour linked these ambitions with discussions of National Guard deployments in domestic contexts, noting concerns that law enforcement powers could be militarized under Project 2025.
+In 2024, a Project 2025 subgroup, the Border Security Workgroup, crafted plans for a new nationwide militarized fusion center-style law enforcement system of command to execute Trump's mass deportations and other national security objectives.
+It would include "counter intelligence" against those who oppose Trump's objectives and would be under Trump's direct control.
+The plans called for the involvement of military forces at every level of domestic law enforcement.

-Former Trump DOJ official Gene Hamilton argues that "advancing the interests of certain segments of American society... comes at the expense of other Americans—and in nearly all cases violates longstanding federal law."
-Therefore, the DOJ's Civil Rights Division would "prosecute all state and local governments, institutions of higher education, corporations, and any other private employers" with DEI or affirmative action programs.
+Former Trump DOJ official Gene Hamilton argues that "advancing the interests of certain segments of American society... comes at the expense of other Americans—and in nearly all cases violates longstanding federal law" and that the DOJ's Civil Rights Division would therefore "prosecute all state and local governments, institutions of higher education, corporations, and any other private employers" with DEI or affirmative action programs.
 Hamilton was also general counsel for America First Legal, a Project 2025 partner organization.

 Legal settlements called consent decrees between the DOJ and local police departments would be curtailed.
 According to Project 2025, if the responsibilities of the FBI and another federal agency, such as the Drug Enforcement Administration (DEA), overlapped, then the latter should take the lead, leaving the FBI to concentrate on (other) serious crimes and threats to national security.